A Good Dog's Life Training Center

 Gail Hubbard | 828.712.4245 | email@example.com

-In 1995, Gail Hubbard set out on a mission to better understand how dogs think so that she could help owners deepen their relationship with their dog.
-Training that is fun as well as effective was her goal.
-While reading and researching dog training, Gail started a dog walking business, A Dog’s Life, in Cleveland, Ohio.
-After helping clients with the basics and building more of a love for helping owners bond better with their dogs, she put her real job on hold and went to West Virginia Canine College.
+In 1995, Gail Hubbard set out on a mission to better understand how dogs think so she could help owners deepen their relationship with their dog, train needed behaviors, and rehab those those that need a helping hand.
+Training that is fun, humane, and works as well as effective was her goal.
+While reading and researching dog training, Gail first started a dog walking business, A Dog’s Life, in Cleveland, Ohio.
+After helping clients with the basics and building more of a love for helping dog owners, in 1996, she out-sourced her advertising work to close colleagues and enrolled at West Virginia Canine College (WVCC).

-At WVCC she lived and breathed dogs for 8-10 hours a day for 3 months.
-The experience was full of classroom work learning the dog’s mind and the natural approach to training that parallels Volhard motivational methods with a positive twist to it.
-The experience of training basic commands to different breeds was a great start in learning about relationships between human and dog behavior.
-Extra emphasis was placed on tracking, drug detection and protection work.
-WVCC had a German Shepherd breeding program and the main sport of Schutzhund was practiced twice a week.
+At WVCC she lived and breathed dogs 8-10 hours a day for 3 months.
+The experience was full of classroom work learning the dog’s mind and to naturally communicate with them.
+The experience of training several different breeds and personalities was a great start in understanding how our communication efforts effect dog behavior.
+Extra emphasis was placed on tracking, drug detection, and protection work.

-Since graduating from WVCC with a certification as a trainer and behavior specialist in 1997, Gail has adopted a coaching approach tailored to each particular dog, it's breed personality and the dog/owner relationship.
-This approach is based on experience with and knowledge of motivational, positive and scientific methods.
-Gail helps students narrow down the different techniques of training into a well-defined, scientifically proven approach based on humane principles of how dogs actually learn.
-She understands that training is a process, not an event, and she encourages her students to develop a simple communication style to achieve their goals.
+After receiving a certifcation from WVCC as a professional trainer and behavioralist in 1997, Gail hasn't stopped learning.
+She has adopted a coaching approach tailored to each particular dog, its breed and personality, as well as the dog/owner relationship.
+This approach is based on experience with and knowledge of positive motivation and scientific methods of animal learning.
+All trainers use scientific based methods whether they understand them or not.
+Gail helps students narrow down the different techniques of training into a well-defined, proven approach based on humane principles of how dogs learn and approach life.
+She understands that training is a process, not an event, and encourages her students to develop a simple communication style to achieve their goals based on what the dog likes and how the dog learns.

-Gaia, a Belgian Malinois, happened upon Gail in 2014 which she welcomed happily into the pack as if she was there since 8 weeks.
+Gaia, a Belgian Malinois, happened upon Gail in 2014 which she welcomed happily into the pack as if she were there since 8 weeks of age.
 At that time, Gaia was believed to be 7-8 months.
-Since then she has almost earned her master titles in agility.
 "Gaia is an angel.
 She is eager to play any game I show her!"
 Gail says.

 Susan Wilson | 828-231-4172